 - Exogenous stressor.
 The third element of this model involves outside stressors.
 These may include environmental factors (e.g., exposure to tobacco smoke, overheating, or tummy sleep position) or an upper respiratory infection that most babies can experience and survive, but that an already-vulnerable infant may not be able to overcome.
 By themselves, these stressors do not cause infant deaths, but in a vulnerable infant, they may have an influence in that infants chances of survival.
 According to this model, all three elements must interact for a sudden infant death to occur—the baby’s vulnerability is undetected until the infant enters the critical developmental period and is exposed to an outside stressor or stressors.

 Brain abnormalities in SIDS infants and low serotonin levels.

 With respect to physiological vulnerabilities of SIDS infants, a team of researchers funded by the National Institute of Child Health and Human Development (NICHD) has discovered that infants who die of SIDS may have abnormalities in several parts of the brainstem.
 This finding builds on the results of an earlier study that identified abnormalities in the region of the brain known as the arcuate nucleus in babies who died of SIDS.

 In the NICHD study, SIDS infants were found to have decreased binding of serotonin in the nucleus raphe obscurus, a brain structure linked to the arcuate nucleus, as well as four other brain regions.
-These areas of the brain are thought to play a crucial role in regulating breathing, heart beat, body temperature, and arousal (Panigrahy et al., 2000).
+These areas of the brain are thought to play an important role in regulating breathing, heart beat, body temperature, and arousal.
 Another more recent study found SIDS to be linked to low levels of serotonin.